diyonfinesco/any-pattern/ReadMe.md

 - Print shapes with `anyShape`
 - Print animals with `anyAnimal`
 - Print moods with `anyMood`
+- Use directly from the command line with `any-pattern`
 - Support for 16 different colors
 - TypeScript support with type definitions
 - CommonJS and ES Module support